cypress-io/cypress-documentation/source/api/commands/task.md

 comments: false
 ---

-Execute code in node.js via the `task:requested` plugin event.
+Execute code in node.js via the `task` plugin event.

 {% note warning 'Anti-Pattern' %}
 Don't try to start a web server from `cy.task()`.